tony-yang/baremetal-init/server-installation/git-server.md

 # Git Server Installation Guide

-Login to the NFS server, and give permission to the new machine where the SCM repo is mounted
+Login to the NFS server, and give permission to the new machine where the SCM repo will be mounted

 Follow the README of this repo: https://github.com/tony-yang/baremetal-init